MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/mobile-development.md

 Mobile devices allow users to connect to their data anytime and anywhere.

-[Power BI app for Windows, iOS, and Android](../../consumer/mobile/mobile-apps-for-mobile-devices.md) enables business users to have a comprehensive view of their data that is always at their fingertips.
+[Power BI apps for Windows, iOS, and Android](../../consumer/mobile/mobile-apps-for-mobile-devices.md) enable business users to have a comprehensive view of their data that's always at their fingertips.

 As a developer creating Power BI visuals, you must address the unique constraints of each mobile device to reach as many users as possible and provide the best mobile experience.